boldbi/boldbi-docker/README.md

 ## Start single container Bold BI with `docker-compose`
 You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
 The image shown here is a single image containing multiple BoldBi services targeted for simplifying evaluation and minimalistic production use cases.
 <br/>
-Create a docker-compose.yml file that starts your `BoldBI` blog and a separate `PostgreSQL` instance with volume mounts for data persistence:
+Create a docker-compose.yml file that starts your `BoldBI` and a separate `PostgreSQL` instance with volume mounts for data persistence:

 ```sh
 version: '3.5'